CatherineTrevor/the_marketing_ally/README.md

 Site visitors can purchase online marketing templates (plans, budgets etc.) using Stripe payments as a guest.
 Account owners receive a free review of the templates once completed.

 Account owners can also purchase work hours required for a project, and see their order history.
-Time slots for project work can be requested via Calendly, but require confirmation from site admin.
+Time slots for project work can be requested in the booking form, but require confirmation from site admin.
 In the future signed in account owners can book timeslots and pay for hours within one transaction, using the Calendly and Stripe integration.

 # User Experience Design